nokia/SReXperts/hackathon/activities/srlinux-b-streaming-telemetry/README.md

 #### Optional

-Defining subscriptions with subscribe command's CLI flags is a quick and easy way to test and work with gNMI subscribtions.
+Defining subscriptions with subscribe command's CLI flags is a quick and easy way to test and work with gNMI subscriptions.
 A downside of that approach is that commands can get lengthy when defining multiple subscriptions.
 To make your life a bit more easy you can define your subscriptions in a configuration YAML file.

 ```bash
 gnmic subscribe --config gnmi-config.yaml